nghiadotuan/Match3-Unity-Game/README.md

 ## Problem4:
 Edit the FillGapsWithNewItems function (of the Board class) to create a new item different from the 4 surrounding cells.
 At the same time, prioritize choosing the type of item that has the least amount on the board.

+## Evaluate

+### Advantages:
+ - Simple design.

+### Disadvantages:
+- Using normal items prefab in resources folder is stiff and not yet flexible.

+### Suggestion:
+- Use object pool as an alternative to item destruction.